 A good way to start is to play a repeated single note (in each hand, separately), As you strike each note, notice how the muscles within the hand respond; ask yourself whether they are tense, uncomfortable or rigid.
 You’ll need to be honest and truthful about the physical sensations felt as you play.
 Keep returning to the feeling you learnt when your hand was outstretched but was still pliable and felt completely relaxed.
 By returning to this feeling time and again during practice sessions, it will eventually become a habit.

-Now play the following single note pattern (right hand, followed by the left); starting with six notes apart moving on to an octave (you could move to an interval of a seventh too, before the octave):
+Now play the following single note pattern; right hand, followed by the lef).
+Starting with six notes apart moving on to an octave, you could move to an interval of a seventh too, before the octave:

-As you gently ‘reach’ or rock from one note to the next, encourage the usual wrist flexibility between notes (there are many way of doing this, but I ask students to ‘drop’ their wrist between notes, allowing a ‘heavy’ relaxed feeling (as the muscles loosen), moving the wrists in a free lateral motion).
-Then, check the muscles in the hand (with the hand that is free i.e. the one not playing), to make sure they feel comfortable and not tight.
+As you gently ‘reach’ or rock from one note to the next, encourage the usual wrist flexibility between notes; there are many way of doing this, but I ask students to ‘drop’ their wrist between notes, allowing a ‘heavy’ relaxed feeling, as the muscles loosen, moving the wrists in a free lateral motion.
+Then, check the muscles in the hand, with the hand that is free, that is, the one not playing, to make sure they feel comfortable and not tight.
 If they don’t feel relaxed, ‘let go’ of the muscles as you engage the hand.
 ‘Letting go’ is just another terminology for relaxation.
 This is the most challenging part.
 When you learn how to ‘let go’ as you play, at the same time as keeping the fingers in place and firm, the hand starts to release its grip, and muscles feel moveable.

-Eventually, octave intervals such as those in this exercise feel relaxed and notes can be played together i.e. to form an octave.
-If you can do this with ease already, as you play an octave, encourage wrists to drop (it’s awkward and uncomfortable to play such intervals with high wrists), and relax, whilst still holding the notes down.
+Eventually, octave intervals such as those in this exercise feel relaxed and notes can be played together, that is, to form an octave.
+If you can do this with ease already, as you play an octave, encourage wrists to drop – it’s awkward and uncomfortable to play such intervals with high wrists – and relax, whilst still holding the notes down.
 For secure octave finger ‘positions’, the fifth finger needs to be fully functional, and the thumb, light but aiming to keep the shape as you move.